-Water pressure varies in different parts of the City depending upon location and demand.
-According to the California Plumbing Code, you are required to have a water pressure regulator on your property if the pressure in your area is more than 80 pounds per square inch.
+Water pressure varies in different parts of the City depending on location and demand.
+According to the California Plumbing Code, you are required to have a water pressure regulator on your property if the pressure in your area is more than 80 pounds per square inch (psi).
 Regulators are the responsibility of the property owner.

 If you experience a water pressure problem, you can request the water pressure in your area be checked by calling 619-515-3525.
-A City Water Construction and Maintenance crew member will test the water pressure at the nearest fire hydrant to your home, and the findings will be reported back to you.
+A City Public Utilities crew member will test the water pressure at the nearest fire hydrant to your home, and the findings will be reported back to you.
 Water pressure normally fluctuates +/- 10 psi.
 If the water pressure in your neighborhood is found to be normal, then the water pressure problem is most likely due to a problem with the plumbing system on your property.

 High Water Pressure